 The back of the S175C housing is engraved with the sensor specifications and a target for centering the beam on the sensor.

 The S175C Microscope Slide Power Meter Thermal Sensor Head is designed to fit in the microscope slide holders of standard upright and inverted microscopes to measure the power at the sample plane.
 The large-active-area 18 mm x 18 mm sensor is protected by a glass plate, allowing immersion media to be applied.
 With a <2 s response time , 100 µW to 2 W optical power range, and 10 µW resolution, this thermal sensor is suited for high-power measurements of broadband sources, such as LEDs or white light illumination.
+The addition of water to a water dipping/ immersion objective always results in the absorption of some of the transmitted light, particularly in the near IR region.
+As such, power readings recorded without water will be higher than the values recorded with water.

 Please be aware that thermal sensors are sensitive to air vents and strong ambient temperature changes.
 Measurements should be taken once the sensor has settled to the ambient temperature.